nasearle/publishing-build-tools/sp/concepts/introduction-to-gulp/index.md

 Gulp runs from the command line, so it requires a command line tool to be installed.
 Like Node, it's a global tool, and only needs to be installed on your machine (not per project).

-When you want to use gulp in a project, you start by initializing the project with <code>npm init</code>.
+When you want to use gulp in a project, you start by initializing the project with <code>npm init`.
 This creates a file called <strong>package.json</strong>.
 The <strong>package.json</strong> file tracks the Node packages that are installed for that project.
-Each time a new package is installed, such as the gulp-uglify plugin, <strong>package.json</strong> is updated with the <code>--save-dev</code> flag.
-If the project is stored in version control or transferred without including all of the packages (a best practice), the packages can be quickly re-installed with <code>npm install</code>.
+Each time a new package is installed, such as the gulp-uglify plugin, <strong>package.json</strong> is updated with the `--save-dev</code> flag.
+If the project is stored in version control or transferred without including all of the packages (a best practice), the packages can be quickly re-installed with `npm install`.
 This reads <strong>package.json</strong> and installs all required packages.

 Once plugins are installed, they need to be included in the <strong>gulpfile.js</strong> file.
 This file is where all gulp code belongs.
 This file is also where gulp tasks are defined.
 Gulp tasks use JavaScript code and the imported functions from plugins to perform various tasks on files.

-With everything installed and tasks defined, gulp tasks can be run by executing command line commands (such as <code>gulp uglify</code>).
+With everything installed and tasks defined, gulp tasks can be run by executing command line commands (such as `gulp uglify`).

 <a id="resources" />